CNAG-Biomedical-Informatics/pheno-ranker/docs/phenopackets-corpus.md

      ![Output](img/phenopackets-corpus/mds.png){ width="600" }
     </figure>

+!!!
+Tip "Large outputs"
+    The default cohort output is a dense `matrix.txt`, which is useful for the included R scripts.
+For larger cohorts or sparse downstream workflows, write Matrix Market output instead:

+    ```bash
+    ../pheno-ranker/bin/pheno-ranker -r combined.json --matrix-format mtx -o combined.mtx
+    ```

+    For graph exports, use `--graph-max-weight` with Hamming distance or `--graph-min-weight` with Jaccard to avoid very dense networks.

 From now on, we will focus on the `phenotypicFeatures` terms, as ideally, we would like to use them to classify patients.

 ```bash